draperlaboratory/VaderModularFuzzer/docs/writing_new_modules.md

 All modules are packaged into a library of related modules that are loaded by VMF at runtime.
 VMF provides a library of initial modules called "Core Modules", but multiple libraries can be loaded by VMF.
 Libraries that are not the "Core Modules" are called "Extension Packs".

 ### Adding to the Core Module Library
-New core modules should have their .hpp file added under [include/modules/](include/modules).
-Add the .cpp file under [src/modules/](src/modules).
+New core modules should be placed in the appropriate subdirectory of [vmf/src/coremodules/](../vmf/src/coremodules/).
+Coremodules contains subdirectories for modules that compile under all supported platforms (coremodules/common) and those that are operating system specific (e.g. coremodules/linux).
+Within those directory, there are further subdirectories that organize modules by type -- the .hpp and .cpp files for each new module should be added in the appropriate subdirectory.
+For example, a mutator module that cross compiles for supported platforms should be located under [vmf/src/coremodules/common/mutator](../vmf/src/coremodules/common/mutator).

+If the module needs any supporting classes, those should be named with a name that is similar to the module and they should be placed alongside the module classes that need them.

-Add the .cpp filename to [src/modules/CMakelists.txt](src/modules/CMakelists.txt).
+Add the .cpp filename(s) to [vmf/src/coremodules/CMakelists.txt](../vmf/src/coremodules/CMakelists.txt).
 If any new third party libraries are needed to support your module, they will need to be added to the overall build system (see [docs/build_system.md](/docs/build_system.md)).

 ### Developing a New Extension Pack
 To develop a module as part of a new extension pack, look at the example structure in `vmf_install\samples\modules`.
 This provides an example makefile for modules that are developed as add ones to VMF.
 Such modules will be built as a shared library that can be added onto VMF, simply by installing the build library into 'vmf_install\plugins'.